farcasterxyz/protocol/README.md

     SignerA1 -->  CastD[Amp]
 ```

-The Signer Store has a two-phase CRDT with an add-set and a remove-set for each custody address for an fid.
+The Signer Store has a two-phase CRDT[^two-phase-set] with an add-set and a remove-set for each custody address for an fid.
 It keeps track of custody addresses by subscribing to `Register` and `Transfer` events from the Farcaster ID Registry.
 When a new message `m` is merged into the store it is added to the add-set or remove-set depending on the type of message.
 If it is an add message, it must pass the following validations:

 1. `pubKey` must match the regular expression `^0x[a-fA-F0-9]{40}$`
 2. `signature_scheme` and `signature` must be an ECDSA signature